 Trust is about authenticity, not promotion.

-Don’t be fooled into thinking that just because someone has a portfolio, they have the expertise to match your project.
-Remember the section above, “trust is about choosing someone for the right reasons”?
-Just because someone is a lot of talk, doesn’t mean they truly understand or appreciate your audience, or your brand.
-When the designer or marketer you’re talking to is the right fit, they’ll start to truly understanding the elements of your business through conversation with you.
+Don’t be fooled into thinking that just because someone has a portfolio, they have the expertise to complete your project.
+Remember the section above, “trust is about choosing someone for the right reasons”.
+Just because someone is a lot of talk doesn’t mean they truly understand or appreciate your audience or your brand.
+When the designer or marketer you’re talking to IS the right fit, they’ll start to truly understanding the elements of your business through conversations with you.

 You should also take into consideration whether their passion for your business and your project exists.
 Are they asking you questions about you and your business, or are they just bragging about how great they think they are?

-Through reflecting on these questions, you’ll discover whether or not you are actually appreciated and respected in the process of finding the right contractor for you.
+Through reflecting on these questions, you’ll discover whether or not you’re actually appreciated and respected in the process of finding the right contractor for you.
 And you’ll figure out whether this someone is trustworthy or not.

 Trust is hard to regain once it’s lost.

-Trust gives us the faith to move forward in developing a relationship with someone further—it also plays a role in deciding whether it’s time to sever ties with that particular relationship, based on the behaviour of both parties.
+Trust gives us the faith to move forward in developing a relationship with someone.
+Further, it plays a role in deciding whether it’s time to sever ties with that particular relationship, based on the behaviour of both parties.